Select Page

 Greg Siegle

-In a discussion in which he lays out various elements that we do, or can, use to help us better address our patients’ needs, Greg Siegle points to neuroscience, mindfulness, dissemination and implementation, as well as brain mechanisms, and manages to make it all visible, understandable, and come to life.
+Greg Siegle leads a discussion, laying out elements that can help better address patients’ needs.
+Siegle points to neuroscience, mindfulness, dissemination and implementation, as well as brain mechanisms.
+Incredibly, his lecture makes it all visible, understandable, and come to life.

 Gail Steketee